turbomarko/turbo-drf/{{cookiecutter.project_slug}}/README.md

 In development, it is often nice to be able to see emails that are being sent from your application.
 For that reason local SMTP server [MailHog](https://github.com/mailhog/MailHog) with a web interface is available as docker container.

 Container mailhog will start automatically when you will run all docker containers.
-Please check [turbo-drf Docker documentation](http://turbo-drf.readthedocs.io/en/latest/deployment.html) for more details how to start all containers.

 With MailHog running, to view messages that are sent by your application, open your browser and go to `http://127.0.0.1:8025`
 {%- endif %}